-The Village of Palatine offers diversified life styles with a family atmosphere.
+The Village of Palatine offers diversified lifestyles with a family atmosphere.
 Located in northwestern Cook County, Palatine’s favorable position in the Chicago Metropolitan area is very attractive to suburban dwellers and businesses alike.

 Palatine has developed into a self-sufficient community.
-Not only does the downtown business district continue to flourish in its small town atmosphere, but thirty total shopping areas throughout the community meet every shopping need.
+Not only does the downtown business district continue to flourish in its small town atmosphere, but 30 total shopping areas throughout the community meet every shopping need.
 A total of approximately 800,000 square feet of office space is available in Palatine.
 The creation of a light manufacturing zoning classification has allowed light industry to enter the Village.
 Almost 250 acres are zoned for manufacturing purposes.
 The Village of Palatine is home to the world corporate headquarters of the Square D Corporation, manufacturer of electrical products, and Weber Stephens, manufacturer of barbecue grills.
 A United Parcel Service facility exists on a 48-acre site in northeast Palatine.

 The Village of Palatine is committed to a growth that augments the tax base and ensures a continued high level of services to its residents.
 Over the past few years the Village has experienced an unprecedented amount of building activity, including single-family, multi-family and commercial developments.

-Palatine's residents are protected by highly trained Police and Fire Department.
+Palatine's residents are protected by highly trained Police and Fire Departments.
 The Village’s Fire Department operates out of five stations located throughout the Village, with each station housing modern emergency vehicles and related equipment.

 The future of Palatine is enhanced by the great educational opportunities available to the youth of the Village.
 Ten elementary and two junior high schools fully prepare the youth for secondary education.
 There are also three parochial elementary schools in the Village.
 The Village is also the home of two highly regarded high schools, Palatine High School and William Fremd High School.
 High standards are maintained which have produced decades of quality graduates.
 Education continues at William Rainey Harper Community College.
 This community college, located in the southwest corner of the Village, has approximately 24,000 students.
 Preparation for vocational and professional careers is taught throughout the educational process.